Cover of The Bed of Procrustes: Philosophical and Practical Aphorisms

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Bed of Procrustes: Philosophical and Practical Aphorisms:(Showing 30 of 30)
+The most popular highlights from The Bed of Procrustes: Philosophical and Practical Aphorisms, saved by readers on Screvi.

 “Love without sacrifice is like theft”